airbnb/javascript/README.md

     ```javascript
     function Calculator() {

-      // TODO: total should be configurable by an options param
+      // TODO (Rick Martin): total should be configurable by an options param
       this.total = 0;

       return this;